CraigWang1/custom-dataset-tools/dataset/README.md

                         Directory to image annotations; optional.
   --save_dir SAVE_DIR   Directory path to save resized images and/or
                         annotations. (eg: /home/user).
-  --ext EXT             Image files extension to resize.
+  --ext EXT             Image files extension.
   --target_size TARGET_SIZE
                         Target size to resize as a tuple of 2 integers.
   --one_side ONE_SIDE   Side (int value) to resize image (eg. 512, 1024x556 =>